NASCAR All-Star Race 2020: Start time, TV, stream, lineups - NBC Sports

 START: All-Star Open: Command to start engines is at 7:02 p.m.
 Green flag is scheduled for 7:10 p.m.
 All-Star Race: Command to start engines is at 8:56 p.m.
 Green flag is at 9:01 p.m.

 PRERACE: Garage access health screening begins at Noon (teams are assigned specific times).
 All-Star Open: Driver introductions at 6:43 p.m.
 Drivers report to cars at 6:45 p.m.
 Invocation at 6:54 p.m.
 All-Star Race: Driver introductions at 8:35 p.m.
-Invocation at 8:47 p.m.
-National anthem at 8:49 p.m.
+Bryson Byrnes will give the invocation at 8:47 p.m.
+Josh Turner will sing the national anthem at 8:49 p.m.

 DISTANCES: All-Star Open: 85 laps around the half-mile track.
 All-Star Race: 140 laps.